inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

 6. **Update the legend**, **remove the `bird_name` labels** from the other layer (they are no longer required) and **publish your map**.

+[^7]: You can add many layers to a map, but only one Torque layer (= one animated layer).
+That is because CartoDB cannot guarantee that multiple Torque layers will use the same time scale and speed (which is something the user defines), so it wouldn't make sense to play those at the same time.
+If you want to animate the same data, but with different colours for a certain attribute (e.g. individual), use the `Torque cat` like we did here.
+This works best if you don't use too many categories.

 The [final map](https://inbo.cartodb.com/u/lifewatch/viz/4eb8fcee-40fe-11e5-bfaa-0e9d821ea90d/public_map):

 <iframe width="100%" height="500" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/4eb8fcee-40fe-11e5-bfaa-0e9d821ea90d/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-## The end... and a beginning
+## Go forth and start mapping

-You've made it to the end of this tutorial!
-We hope it was useful to you and you got inspired to use CartoDB for your own tracking data.
-Please share your maps or any feedback you have regarding this tutorial in the comments below!
+And there you have it.
+I hope this tutorial helped you to get a better idea of what you can do with CartoDB and that you're inspired to use it for your own tracking data.
+Please share your maps or any feedback you have regarding this tutorial in the comments below.

 For inspiration and tutorials, see:

+* [Our blog posts on CartoDB](http://lifewatch.inbo.be/blog/tag/cartodb.html), including more specific tutorials and things we've built.
 * [Our CartoDB maps](https://inbo.cartodb.com/u/lifewatch/maps), mostly using bird tracking data.
-* [Our blog posts on CartoDB](http://lifewatch.inbo.be/blog/tag/cartodb.html), including more specific tutorials and things we've built.
 * [CartoDB map gallery](https://cartodb.com/gallery/): the cream of the crop of CartoDB maps.
 * [CartoDB academy](http://academy.cartodb.com/): step by step tutorials on how to create maps in CartoDB.
 * [CartoDB documentation](http://docs.cartodb.com/): if you want to know more about all the features.